 Sagan presents us with a series of demotions.
-Not only is Earth not at the center of our solar system, but the sun is not at the center of the Milky Way and the Milky Way is merely one galaxy among billions.
+Not only is Earth not at the center of the solar system, but the sun is not at the center of the Milky Way and the Milky Way is merely one galaxy among billions.
 Finally, we are not at the center of the expanding universe because there is no center.
 An observer in any galaxy would perceive all the galaxies receding from him.
 Sagan's book was published in 1994, years before the Kepler spacecraft found exoplanets.
 Nonetheless, he foresaw it happening.
 He recognizes the Bible as a moral guide but understands that it reflects the rudimentary science of the time in which it was written.
 The earth is 4.6 billion years old, not 6 thousand years old as the Bible suggests.
 The universe itself has existed for 13.8 billion years.
 Sagan portrays the human species as a newcomer and in no way privileged.
-Although he stops short of saying religion is crap and there is no such thing as "God," he writes that "we seem compelled to project our own nature onto Nature."
+Although he stops short of saying religion is crap and there is no such thing as "God," he writes that "We seem compelled to project our own nature onto Nature."
 Sagan hints at a multiverse, infinitely old and unobservable.
 He strips us of all notions of being special.
-Sagan is a brilliant man who knows his stuff.
-He sees order and design as stemming from the laws of nature rather than from any kind of deity.
-We are responsible for ourselves.
+Sagan was a brilliant man who knew his stuff.
+He saw order and design as stemming from the laws of nature rather than from any kind of deity.

 Although Sagan saw the end of the Cold War and increased cooperation between the United States and Russia, he died before 9/11.
 Muslim terrorists created a paranoia that did not exist in the 1990s.
 Only recently has public interest in Mars been revived.
 Sagan proposed that a manned mission to Mars might involve cooperation between the spacefaring nations.

 Sagan devoted a chapter to Apollo 11.
 He was impressed by the moonwalks and noted that Apollo was more about politics than science.
 To control space was to control Earth!